Last updated on January 2nd, 2020

 - Don’t take public buses from the airport as the journey takes you through some unsavoury areas and it’s a long journey.

 - Taxis can be very expensive and don’t grab one outside the airport.
 Negotiate first in the terminal with the official representatives of the White Taxis or a Remis.

 - And last but not least, an excellent option for transfer from either airport to the city is Hoppa.
 Book in advance and get picked up at the airport and delivered to your destination.
 Easy!

 For most people, the flight to Argentina is a long one.
 Most visitors arrive through the capital’s airport and the first day is spent in recovery mode in a hotel, apartment, or hostel.

 Airbnb has increased a lot in price in recent years.
-Hostels are still good value but consider a hotel or apartment for your first night at least.
-It makes your arrival less stressful and gives you less things to things about.
+Hostels are still good value but consider a Buenos Aires hotel or apartment for your first night at least.
+It makes your arrival less stressful and gives you fewer things to things about.